michal93p/articles-crud/README.md

 3. Copy `.env.example` and create a new `.env` file based on it.
 4. Add a new database.
 The simplest solution is to use phpMyAdmin.
 Go to http://localhost/phpmyadmin in your browser and add a new database.
 5. Fill in the `.env` file.
+6. Generate a new application key: `php artisan key:generate`
-6. Run the migration and seeders: `php artisan migrate`, then: `php artisan db:seed`.
+7. Run the migration and seeders: `php artisan migrate`, then: `php artisan db:seed`.
-7. Run the project using `php artisan serve`.
+8. Run the project using `php artisan serve`.

 The admin panel is available at: `/admin`.
 You can find login details in the `UserSeeder.php` file.